guilhermefcs7/rick-morty-challenger/README.md

 ### How does it work ?

 It consists of a front-end system using React, which is capable of integrating and populating data with the Rick and Morty api.
-Having mainly the possibility of listing characters with search and a details screen which should contain as much information as possible.
+Having mainly the possibility of listing characters, bookmarking and filtering, with search funcionality and a details screen which should contain as much information as possible.

 ---

 ### Features

 - [x] Lazy Loading
+- [x] Listing
+- [x] Bookmarking
 - [x] Filtering by character name and status
-- [x] Favorite funcionality
 - [x] Responsive layout

 ### Differentials